 1. The right to development implies the full realization of the right of all peoples to self-determination.

 2. All peoples have the right to self-determination, by virtue of which they freely determine their political status and freely pursue the realization of their right to development.
+Each state has the inalienable right to choose freely and develop in accordance with the sovereignty will of its people, its own political, social, economical and cultural systems, without interference from any other State or non-state actor (A/HRC/RES/43/21,pp11)

-3. All peoples may, in pursuing the realization of their right to development, freely dispose of their natural wealth and resources based upon the principle of mutual benefit, sustainable development and international law.
-In no case may a people be deprived of its own means of subsistence.
+3. All people have the right to exercise, subject to the relevant provisions of both International Covenants on Human Rights, full and complete sovereignty over all their natural wealth and resources.
+(Declaration on the Right to Development,pp7)In no case may a people be deprived of its own means of subsistence.
 Nothing in the present Convention shall be interpreted as impairing the inherent right of all peoples to enjoy and utilize fully and freely their natural wealth and resources.

 4. The States Parties to the present Convention, including those having responsibility for the administration of Non-Self-Governing Territories, shall promote the realization of the right to self-determination, and shall respect that right, in conformity with the provisions of the Charter of the United Nations and international law.

-5. States shall take resolute action to prevent and eliminate massive and flagrant violations of the human rights of persons and peoples affected by situations such as those resulting from apartheid, all forms of racism and discrimination, colonialism, domination and occupation, aggression, interference and threats against national sovereignty, national unity and territorial integrity, threats of war and the refusal to recognize the fundamental right of peoples to self-determination.
+5. States shall take resolute action to prevent and eliminate massive and flagrant violations of the human rights of persons and peoples affected by situations such as those resulting from apartheid, all forms of racism and racial discrimination, colonialism, foreign domination and occupation, aggression, interference and threats against national sovereignty, national unity and territorial integrity, threats of war and the refusal to recognize the fundamental right of peoples to self-determination.

 6. Nothing contained in the present Convention shall be construed as authorizing or encouraging any action which would dismember or impair, totally or in part, the territorial integrity or political unity of sovereign and independent States conducting themselves in compliance with the principle of equal rights and self-determination of peoples and thus possessed of a government representing the whole people belonging to the territory, without distinction of any kind.